dev-chak-chak/CYCLEone/README.md

 # CYCLEone
 CYCLEone is a Scenario Engine.
 It is an open-source, cross-platform tool for end-to-end validation and verification of autonomous driving solutions.
 We made it to be flexible, middleware and data source-agnostic for efficient development of safe autonomous driving systems.

+# Motivation
+We believe that the autonomous driving industry benefits from a diverse range of players co-creating value and collaborating to enhance safety and reliability.
+Multiple perspectives and expertise contribute to robust solutions, fostering innovation and addressing challenges collectively.
+Collaboration enables shared data, approaches, tools, and resources, creating a more comprehensive understanding of complex driving scenarios.
+With a multitude of players, the industry can iterate faster, uncovering pitfalls and refining technologies to ensure safer autonomous systems for widespread adoption.

 # Issues to be solved
 Ususally a software team has some production code to be tested; a simulation tool to emulate inputs to the code modules and to consume output(s); and some delivery/testing pipelines to execute tests periodically and automatically.
 CYCLEone is a simple-to-use scenario engine, that could effectively utilize all available computation power to execute test scenarios and check whether a module-under-test fullfills provided requirements.